-There was a time when a face powder was just a face powder, but in these changing times, it’s more complicated than that.
+There was a time when a face powder was just a face powder, but today, it’s more complicated than that.
 Ask any store attendant for a face powder, and she’ll tell you the names of different setting powders, translucent powders, and HD powders.

 But do you know which one you should buy, or do you even know the difference between them?
 To help you stay informed, here is everything you should know to find the perfect face powder for you.